juju-solutions/bundletester/README.md

 **reset**: Use juju-deployer to reset env between test, default: true

-**virtualenv**: create and activate a virtualenv in which all tests are run, default: true
+**virtualenv**: create and activate a virtualenv in which all tests are run, default: false

 **tests**: glob of executable files in testdir to treat as tests, default: "\*"